DAGWorks-Inc/hamilton/contrib/hamilton/contrib/user/skrawcz/author.md

 # skrawcz

 Hi I'm Stefan Krawczyk.
-I am on of the co-creators of Hamilton.
+I am one of the co-creators of Hamilton.

 # Github
 https://github.com/skrawcz